mohamed360-cmd/Personal-Journaling-App/README.md

    - Run `npm i` to install necessary dependencies.

 5. **Start Backend Server:**
-   - Run `npm start` in the terminal to start the backend server.
+   - Run `npm run start` in the terminal to start the backend server.
    - Open CMD in Windows and type `ipconfig` to find your wireless IPv4 private IP address.
 Copy this address (e.g., `192.168.100.59`).

 #### Frontend Setup